 Many adults may have depressingly little laughter in their lives.
 "Children laugh about 150 times a day; adults laugh 12 times per day," Shore says.
 It's a shame, considering the dozens of mental health benefits a simple bout of laughter can have.
 "It decreases depression and anxiety, lowers blood pressure, is a natural pain analgesic, encourages positive thinking, boosts morale, enhances creativity and productivity, burns calories, and more," Shore says.

-Shore has been both a teacher and practitioner of laughter therapy for years, and in the process, she has learned the (surprisingly simple) secrets to lifelong happiness.
+Shore has been both a teacher and practitioner of laughter therapy for years, and in the process, she has learned the (surprisingly simple) secret to lifelong happiness.
 Want in?
-Keep scrolling for nine easy happiness tips from a laughter coach.

 First thing every morning, before you even brush your teeth or hug your cat, write down three things you are grateful for.
 "Even if yesterday was the most challenging day or you're at a difficult juncture in your life, there are always three positive things to be grateful for," Shore says.
 The practice of physically writing down these positives and seeing them in front of you is "restorative," Shore says.
 It also guarantees that you approach your day from a place of contentment, not bitterness or wanting.

 It sounds so basic, but Shore says that the mere act of smiling can trick your mind into feeling happier.
 "Smiling looks good on anyone, and your body releases endorphins simply by smiling," she says.
 To make sure you reach your daily smile quota, Shore recommends finding a laughter yoga club in your city.
 "They are usually free or just a few dollars; it's cheap therapy," she says.
 "In this political climate, the need to smile is more urgent than ever before."